Correct flights data

 A logical value (

-the second correction step will also incorporate the effects of day of the year and minute of day into the linear model from which the correction will be performed.
+TRUEorFALSE) indicating whether the second correction step should be applied to all flights or each flight specifically.
+If set toTRUEthe second correction step will also incorporate the effects of day of the year and minute of day into the linear model from which the correction will be performed.